 These meetings form part of the overall information gathering the Bank undertakes on behalf of the Monetary Policy Committee to inform its quarterly decisions on setting interest rates.

-Once each Parliamentary session, Genesis organises a breakfast in the House of Commons for the benefit of Senate Members.
+Three times each Parliamentary session, Genesis organises a breakfast in the House of Commons for the benefit of Senate Members.
 The guest speakers are usually drawn from senior Members of the Government Front Bench or Opposition Benches responsible for the SME Sector.